Datenworks/cluster-manager-emr/README.md

 ```

 There a Terraform module provisioning the resources into aws account.
+Apply the module to create the necessaries resources into your AWS Account

 - Create the State Machine responsible for Cluster Manager
 - Create e SNS Topic to receive messages when the Cluster Manager fails